Last-layer committee machines for uncertainty estimations of benthic imagery: Methods

 \subsection{Network configurations, hyperparameters, and calibrations}

-\paragraph{Bayesian neural networks} For the MNIST dataset a Bayesian neural network (BNN) was created by converting a baseline CNN using utilities available from the Pyro framework~\citep{Bingham::2019a} with an initialized mean and standard deviation of 0 and 1, respectively.
+\paragraph{Bayesian neural networks} For the MNIST dataset a Bayesian neural network (BNN) was created by converting a baseline CNN using utilities available from the Pyro framework~\citep{Bingham::2019a} with Gaussian weight priors initialized to a mean of 0 and a standard deviation of 1.
 The baseline network consisted of a feature extraction module with two blocks of convolutions, ReLU activations, and a maxpooling layer.
 Both blocks used convolution with 128 output channels, a kernel size of 5, and a maxpooling layer with a kernel and stride size of 2.
-The second block was subsequently flattened before being passed to a linear layer (2048 input and 2048 output channels) and ReLU activation.
-A classifier was added which consisted of a linear layer (2048 input and 10 output channels).
+The second block was subsequently flattened before being passed to a classifier which consisted of a linear layer (2048 input and 10 output channels).
 Training (\textit{i.e.}, stochastic variational inference) was performed over 25 epochs using default values of the Pyro ClippedAdam optimizer with a learning rate of $1.0 \times 10^{-3}$ and the evidence lower bound (ELBO) loss objective function using the Categorical distribution represented by logits and target labels (\autoref{tab:network_configurations}).
 In the case of the BenthicNet datasets, last-layer Bayesian networks~\citep{Harrison::2024a} were created using a BenthicNet pre-trained ResNet-50 model~\citep{Xu::2024a}.
 The fully-connected component was modified with a linear layer (2048 input and output channels, respectively) followed by batch normalization, and ReLU activation.
 A classifier was added which consisted of a linear layer (2048 input and 5 output channels) which was converted to a Bayesian layer using utilities from the Pyro framework.
 The German Bank 2010 dataset (batch size 128) was trained over 200 epochs using the Pyro ClippedAdam optimizer with a learning rate of $1.75 \times 10^{-3}$ and default values, except for gradient clip normalization which was set to 1.0.
 The Substrate (depth 2) dataset (batch size 128) was trained over 15 epochs with a learning rate of $1.0 \times 10^{-3}$ with all other settings set to their default values (\autoref{tab:network_configurations}).